 - Electrical wiring

-Tenants are responsible for paying to put right any damage caused by their family and friends.
+Tenants are required to pay for repairs to damage caused by them, their friends, family or pets.

 This includes damage to another tenant's flat, for example if a bath overflows into the flat below.

 Do not attempt to carry out repairs yourself, unless your tenancy agreement states that you can.